U.S.-led coalition dropped 751 bombs in Afghanistan last month — a seven-year high

 The number of airstrikes carried out by the U.S.-led coalition in Afghanistan hit a seven-year high in September, according to the U.S. Air Forces Central Command.

-The U.S. and its NATO partners used 751 bombs against ISIS and Taliban targets during the period, according to the recently released report.
+The U.S. and its NATO partners used 751 bombs against ISIS and Taliban targets during the period, according to a recently released report.
 This was a 50 percent jump from August.
-Airstrikes hit an all-time high in Oct.
-2010, at 1,043.
+The highest one-month total for airstrikes was in October 2010, at 1,043.

-"This increase can be attributed to [President Donald Trump's] strategy to more proactively target extremist groups that threaten the stability and security of the Afghan people," it said.
+The command's report attributed the increase to President Donald Trump's strategy to "more proactively target extremist groups that threaten the stability and security of the Afghan people."

-The report did not detail the number of those thought to have been killed in the strikes.
+The report did not detail the number of those believed to have been killed in the strikes.
 Afghan and American military officials in the country did not respond to requests for comment.

 Related: The War In Afghanistan: By the Numbers

-The president didn't reveal any specifics of his plans, saying conditions on the ground, not arbitrary timetables, will guide our strategy from now on.
+The president didn't reveal any specifics of his plan, saying conditions on the ground, not arbitrary timetables, would guide U.S. strategy from now on.
 As a candidate and private citizen, Trump repeatedly urged the U.S. to get out of Afghanistan.

 In April, U.S. forces dropped the largest non-nuclear bomb ever used to target ISIS in eastern Afghanistan.
 The GBU-43 bomb, nicknamed the "mother of all bombs," reportedly killed 36 suspected ISIS militants.